SEO Basics

 It is also not a one-time fix.
 Search engines update their algorithms regularly, competitors improve their own sites, and what people search for shifts over time.
 SEO is an ongoing activity, not a project with an end date.

-The four types of SEO
+The golden rule of SEO

 SEO splits into four main disciplines: